WanWizard/Datamapper/readme.md

 You may notice it no longer references CodeIgniter in the name, because the new code is designed to support multiple frameworks.

-From the start, it will support CodeIgniter (2.0.0+), and FuelPHP (both 1.x and 2.x).
-In due time separate repositories will be created for both environments which will enable the Datamapper package in that environment.
+From the start, it will support CodeIgniter (2.0.0+), and FuelPHP (both 1.x and 2.x), through specific integration packages for these frameworks.

+Currently, there is an integration package for CodeIgniter (see the Datamapper-CI repo) and FuelPHP v1.x (see the Datamapper-Fuel repo).
 For example, CodeIgniter will require installation of the Composer PSR-0 autoloader and a CI library to activate Datamapper within the CodeIgniter environment, while FuelPHP already contains a PSR-0 compliant autoloader.
 FuelPHP however requires a package setup, which is different in 1.x and in 2.0.

 Datamapper also no longer uses the Frameworks own DBAL (or Query Builder), but instead includes the great multi-platform DBAL library http://github.com/FrenkyNet/Cabinet.